gamernetwork/yolk-application/docs/tutorial/20-application.md

 	'name'     => 'My First App',
 ];

+// this blocks defines the directory structure of the application
+// by changing the values here it's possible to relocate various
+// aspects of the application; for example, changing the tmp directory
+// to be /tmp/myapp which exists as an in-memory partition
 $config['paths'] = [

   // only used for app's that exist under a sub-directory on a domain